Dan J. Harkey

 Why use Capitalization Rates?

-The capitalization approach is a comparative method of valuing properties with similar properties, income streams, geographic locations, and risks that will yield a comparable rate of return.
-Once the value is established, the comparative method can calculate the loan-to-value to determine if the property value falls within the lender's loan underwriting guidelines.
+The capitalization approach is a comparative method for valuing properties with similar characteristics, including income streams, geographic locations, and risks, that will yield a comparable rate of return.
+Once the value is established, the comparative method can calculate the loan-to-value to determine if the property value falls within the lender’s loan underwriting guidelines.

 The capitalization approach is calculated as if the property is debt-free.
 The value will be the same whether the property has leveraged debt or is debt-free.
-It represents a market valuation snapshot of the investment and does not consider loan debt service payments or financing costs.
+It represents a snapshot of the market valuation for the investment and does not account for loan debt service payments or financing costs.
 The cap rate method is only one metric.

 If investors finance their acquisition, as most do, further analysis, such as cash-on-cash return, will be helpful.
 Sophisticated investors and loan underwriters may also calculate an Internal Rate of Return.
-These calculations assist in establishing that the property is income-producing and a worthwhile investment.
+These calculations help establish that the property is income-producing and a worthwhile investment.

-A licensed commercial appraiser may perform a rent survey to determine market rents for a property type in a geographic area.
-Market rents, which may or may not be the same as actual rents (contract rents), play a crucial role in the valuation process.
-Understanding these concepts is not just important, it's critical and makes the audience feel more informed and aware of their significance in the valuation process.
+A licensed commercial appraiser may conduct a rent survey to determine the market rent for a specific property type within a given geographic area.
+Market rents, which may or may not align with actual rents, also known as contractual rents, play a crucial role in the valuation process.
+Understanding these concepts is not only essential but also critical, as it enables the audience to feel more informed and aware of their significance in the valuation process.

 I once underwrote a loan transaction on a 100-year-old industrial building near San Francisco.
-The property has a long-term lease of 18 cents per square foot, while the current market rent was $1.75 a square foot.
+The property has a long-term lease at $0.18 per square foot, while the current market rent is $ 1.75 per square foot.
 Since current market rents were much higher, the valuation metric was based on calculating the net operating income using the locked-in lower rental rate.
-The property value reflected a much lower result than the exact property using current market rates.
+The property value reflected a significantly lower result than the actual property value using current market rates.

 A property owner may own a property using one title method, such as The Archie Bunker Corporation, and occupy all or a portion of the building using a different title method, such as Archie Bunker Limited Liability Company.
 He may charge himself above- or below-market rents for tax purposes.
 Actual rents may also be higher than the market.
-In this case, the appraiser would use market rents rather than actual rents to determine the Cap Rate.
+In this case, the appraiser would use market rents rather than actual rents to determine the capitalization rate (Cap Rate).

 There are other instances where a capitalization approach is inappropriate.
 For example, in the case of original ground-up construction, the alternative method is a discounted cash flow analysis.
 The building cost and the cash flow from a lease-up will be projected over a reasonable time to the point of stabilized occupancy.
-This is done by a competent appraiser who can construct a model estimating a future projected cash flow and using net present value discount formulas to estimate the capitalization rate.
+This is done by a competent appraiser who can construct a model to estimate future projected cash flows and use net present value discount formulas to determine the capitalization rate.
 The result may differ from the market comparison method.
 Understanding these instances is crucial for comprehensively understanding the valuation process, making the audience feel more knowledgeable and prepared.

-Suppose you have income properties with similar characteristics in a geographically close location sold in arm's length cash transactions, and the income stream data is available.
+Suppose you have income properties with similar characteristics in a geographically close location, that are sold in arm 's-length cash transactions, and the income stream data is available.
 In that case, web-based databases track comparison capitalization rates (Cap Rates).

 Market rents are the amount that can be expected for a property compared to similar properties in the same geographic area.
-Contract rent, or actual current rent, is what the same units are being rented for today.
-Understanding this crucial difference is not just important, it's essential for accurate property valuations and can make the audience feel more knowledgeable and prepared for the valuation process.
+Contract rent, or actual current rent, refers to the amount for which the same units are being rented today.
+Understanding this crucial difference is not only significant but also essential for accurate property valuation, as it can make the audience feel more knowledgeable and prepared for the valuation process.

 There is an essential difference between market rents and current actual(contract) rents in the Cap Rate valuation process.
-Compare two different buildings, both identical, but the first property is well-kept and rented at a market rate, and the second building has deferred maintenance.
-'Deferred maintenance' refers to the necessary repairs and maintenance that have been postponed, which can significantly affect the property's value.
+Compare two identical buildings, both well-maintained.
+The first property is rented at a market rate, while the second building has deferred maintenance.
+“Deferred maintenance’ refers to the necessary repairs and maintenance that have been postponed, which can significantly affect the property’s value.
 The property with deferred maintenance is rented at under-market rates of under 30%.
 In both cases, a lender and the appraiser will use market rents to determine the (NOI).
 The assumption about the second building is that a new owner will upgrade the building and adjust the rents upward to a market rate.
-The value of the second building would be adjusted downward or discounted to offset the cost to cure (cost to upgrade the building).
+The value of the second building would be adjusted downward or discounted to offset the cost of curing (i.e., upgrading the building).

-The only time that a lender or appraiser would use the lower rents was when those rates were locked into a long-term lease or a rent-controlled property.
-'Locked-in rents' refer to fixed rental rates for a specific period, often due to a long-term lease agreement or rent control regulations.
+The only time a lender or appraiser would use the lower rents is when those rates are locked into a long-term lease or a rent-controlled property.
+‘Locked-in rents’ refer to fixed rental rates for a specific period, often due to a long-term lease agreement or rent control regulations.
 For instance, I once underwrote a prospective loan for an industrial building in Richmond, California.
-The property was leased for a fee and leased out to a third party for 99 years, with 50 years remaining.
+The property was leased for a fee and subsequently leased to a third party for a term of 99 years, with 50 years remaining.
 The locked-in rent was only 18 cents per square foot triple net.
-The property owner and broker argued belligerently that the current value should be based on today's rent, which was a much higher rate.
+The property owner and broker argued belligerently that the current value should be based on today’s rent, which was a much higher rate.

 An inconvenient fact in this example is that the property owner is locked into an 18-cent-per-square-foot monthly income stream for the next 50 years.
 Capitalized rents will be based upon an 18-cent-per-square-foot lease rate.
-The capitalized value with an 18-cent-per-square-foot lease rate will have a dramatically lower NOI compared to a similar building next door that rents at a monthly $1.75-per-square-foot lease rate.
+The capitalized value with an 18-cent-per-square-foot lease rate will have a dramatically lower NOI compared to a similar building next door that rents at a monthly rate of $1.75 per square foot.

-Many historic rent comparison databases are available to determine market rents to calculate a correct capitalized valuation.
-Historic market Cap rates may vary, even in the exact geographic location, depending upon the building improvements, effective age, class of construction, off-street parking, furnished or unfurnished, condition, compliance with zoning, easements or lack of needed easements, and amenities.
-Examples include Class-A vs. Class-C offices, industrial apartments, older, dated, economically obsolete, and under-parked compared to a new modern building with adequate parking and currently popular amenities.
+Many historical rent comparison databases are available to determine market rents, allowing for a correct capitalized valuation.
+Historic market Cap rates may vary, even in the exact geographic location, depending on factors such as building improvements, effective age, class of construction, off-street parking, furnished or unfurnished status, condition, compliance with zoning, easements or lack of needed easements, and amenities.
+Examples include Class-A vs. Class-C offices, industrial apartments, older, dated, and economically obsolete buildings, as well as those with inadequate parking compared to newer modern buildings with currently popular amenities.

 Advantages:

-- Commercial realtors provide an excellent source of cap rates with websites such as Costar and Crexi
+• Commercial realtors provide an excellent source of cap rates through websites such as CoStar and CREXi.

 Disadvantages:

-- The method is used for comparison only with similar properties in a close geographic area.
-The process does not consider liens on the property and debt service.
-A cap rate calculation is done as though the property is debt-free.
+• The method is used for comparison only with similar properties in a close geographic area.
+The process does not consider liens on the property or debt service.
+A cap rate calculation is performed as though the property is debt-free.
 Cap rates cannot be used to calculate overall net cash flow or cash-on-cash yield when a loan is attached to the property (Income, fewer operating expenses, less debt service).

-- The results of a cap rate calculation are specific only to a similar area with similar properties in certain market segments.
-You could not use Newport Beach, California, cap rates to compare with an identical building with similar usage in Little Rock, Arkansas.
-Also, the demand for properties and cap rates for different real estate market segments changed.
-Current examples are residential income properties and industrial properties, which are and will continue to be in demand.
-I read one estimate that industries in the U.S . will require an extra billion square feet of warehouses by 2025.
-Office and lodging/resort-related properties are not so well.
+• The results of a cap rate calculation are specific to a similar area with similar properties in a particular market segment.
+You cannot use Newport Beach, California, cap rates to compare with an identical building with similar usage in Little Rock, Arkansas.
+Additionally, the demand for properties and cap rates varies across different real estate market segments.
+Current examples include residential income properties and industrial properties, which are and will continue to be in demand.
+I read that one estimate predicts industries in the US will require an additional 1 billion square feet of warehouses by 2025.
+Office and lodging/resort-related properties are not doing so well.
 Patterns change!

-- The method contemplates stable economic market conditions.
-If a market experiences a significant downturn, collapses, or is subject to extreme political uncertainty, the market cap rate calculations may be rendered irrelevant.
+• The method contemplates stable economic conditions.
+If a market experiences a significant downturn, collapses, or is subject to extreme political uncertainty, the market capitalization rate calculations may become irrelevant.

-- Relying on a cap rate with an unstable market condition is difficult.
-Using market rents may become suspect because of higher foreclosure rates, tenants defaulting much more frequently, vacancy rates increasing, and replacement tenants asking for higher rent concessions, bringing the market rents down.
+• Relying on a cap rate with unstable market conditions is difficult.
+Using market rents may become suspect due to higher foreclosure rates, tenants defaulting more frequently, increased vacancy rates, and replacement tenants requesting higher rent concessions, which can cloud the market rent.
 Additionally, owner operating expenses may fluctuate.

-- Calculating and forecasting future income streams involves high subjective judgment and is variable.
+• Calculating and forecasting future income streams involves high subjective judgment and is subject to variability.

-- Professional judgment is subject to subjective vs. objective interpretations about expectations of future benefits.
+• Professional judgment is subject to subjective versus objective interpretations of expectations for future benefits.

-- A complex analysis is required for property amenities, parking, easements, recorded encumbrances, and building and zoning regulations compliance.
+• A comprehensive analysis is required for property amenities, parking, easements, recorded encumbrances, and compliance with building and zoning regulations.

-- The lease-up period is only an estimate and may not be correct.
+• The lease-up period is an estimate only and may not be accurate.

-- Tenancies: landlords and tenants may enter into four types of rental or lease agreements.
+• Tenancies: landlords and tenants may enter into four types of rental or lease agreements.
 The type depends upon the agreed-upon terms and conditions of the tenancy.
-All rental amounts and terms of a lease will be reflected in the capitalization evaluation.
+All rental amounts and lease terms will be reflected in the capitalization evaluation.

 Types include:

-- A fixed-term tenancy is a tenancy with a rental agreement that ends on a specific date.
-Fixed terms have a start date and an ending date.
+• A fixed-term tenancy is a type of tenancy with a rental agreement that has no specific end date.
+Fixed-term contracts have a start date and an end date.
 According to the written lease document, terms such as ten years with multiple extensions may be short or long.

-- A landlord cannot raise rents or change lease terms because the terms are codified in a written agreement.
-A key advantage for a landlord is receiving today's market rents.
-A key for a tenant is locking in a long-term lease where the rents are or become below market over time.
+• A landlord cannot raise rents or change lease terms because the terms are codified in a written agreement.
+A key advantage for a landlord is receiving today’s market rents.
+A key for a tenant is locking in a long-term lease where the rent is or becomes below market over time.

 A tenant company’s net profits may be enhanced by paying substantial under-market rents based on a long-term lease.
 On the other hand, if a tenant company makes a good profit with rents substantially below market and a lease is coming due soon, the increased or negotiated upward lease rate may wipe out some or all the profits.

-- A periodic tenancy has a set ending date.
-The term automatically renews into successive periods until the tenant notifies the landlord that he wants to end the tenancy.
+• A periodic tenancy has a set ending date.
+The term automatically renews into successive periods until the tenant notifies the landlord that they want to end the tenancy.
 Month-to-month tenancies are the most common.

-- The strength of the tenancies from national credit with long-term leases and corporate guarantees down to mom-and-pop month-to-month tenancies will result in a substantially different Capitalization Rate.
+• The strength of tenancie, ranging from national credit with long-term leases and corporate guarantees to mom-and-pop month-to-month tenancie, will result in a substantially different Capitalization Rate.
 National credit tenants with corporate guarantees have a considerably lower cap rate.
-Mom-and-pop tenancies will reflect a higher cap rate because they inherently have more risk.
+M-m and pop tenancies will reflect a higher cap rate because they inherently have more risk.

 The lower the market Cap Rate, the lower the perceived risks of property ownership.
 The higher the market Cap Rate, the higher the perceived risks.
 An exception would be where the national credit tenant locks in a lease rate that does not increase as the market dictates or anticipates increases.
 Eventually, over time, this tenant will reflect below-market rents.

-A mom-and-pop tenant could be converted to a market rent quicker because the term is usually shorter.
+A mom-and-pop tenant could be converted to a market rent quickly because the term is usually shorter.

-Market rents are obtained by surveying local brokers and appraisal databases of local market rents.
+Market rents are obtained through surveys of local brokers and appraisal databases, which provide information on local market rents.

-- There are many examples of a landlord attempting to get rid of an illegal tenant only to be jerked around through the court system, with multiple appeals requested by the tenant.
+• There are numerous examples of landlords attempting to evict illegal tenants, only to be frustrated by the court system, which often results in multiple appeals being requested by the tenants.
 Stalling tactics were usually granted.
-Then comes various bankruptcies, not only of each tenant, one by one, but unknown parties who supposedly moved in without notice to the landlord.
-Then came the transients and fictitious folks who declared that they were a tenant and requested that the process start all over because of their fraudulently claimed tenancy.
-The courts, particularly in states like California, turn their backs on this behavior.
+Then came various bankruptcies, not only of each tenant, one by one, but also of unknown parties who supposedly moved in without notice to the landlord.
+Then came the transients and fictitious individuals who claimed to be tenants and requested that the process be restarted due to their fraudulent tenancy claims.
+The courts, particularly in states like California, tend to disregard this behavior.

-- Tenancy-at-Will.
-This form of tenancy reflects an informal agreement between the tenant and landlord.
-The landlord gives permission, but the period of occupancy is unspecified.
+• Tenancy-at-Will.
+This form of tenancy reflects an informal agreement between the tenant and landlord, where the landlord grants permission, but the duration of occupancy remains unspecified.
 The term will continue until one of the parties gives notice.

 Property Rehabilitation and New Construction: